-ARTSNC-954 Visual Expression for Older Adults
+ARTSNC-45 Visual Expression for Older Adults

 This non-credit course provides older adults with the opportunity to expand their knowledge of the visual arts through the study of various artistic techniques, tools and materials.
 In addition to hands-on projects, students will also explore the role of art in current and past cultures.
-Not transferable
+Each course offering of ARTSNC-45 may present a different art experience, using a range of art techniques and materials.
+This could include drawing, painting, sculpture, print making, etc. Not transferable

-ARTSNC-980 Ceramic Arts for Older Adults
+ARTSNC-48 Ceramic Arts for Older Adults